-The major in animal science encompasses physiology, nutrition, genetics, reproduction, marketing, management and husbandry of livestock; the important scientific understanding for the utilization of animal products; and experiences necessary for leadership in, and advocacy for, industries that provide animals and animal products that benefit humans.
+The animal science major at North Dakota State University encompasses physiology, nutrition, genetics, reproduction, marketing, management and husbandry of livestock and companion animals; the important scientific understanding for the utilization of animal products; and experiences necessary for leadership in, and advocacy for, industries providing animals and animal products that benefit humans.

-The Department of Animal Science offers degree programs in animal science, equine science, and veterinary technology.
-The faculty and staff conduct teaching, research and Extension programs to support production and utilization of many types of animals, including beef cattle, dairy cattle, sheep, swine and horses, as well as other managed animals, including those that provide other types of food and fiber, companion animals and animals in zoos.
+The Department of Animal Sciences offers degree programs in animal science, equine science, and veterinary technology.
+The faculty and staff conduct teaching, research and extension programs to support production and utilization of many types of animals, including beef cattle, dairy cattle, sheep, swine and horses, as well as other managed animals, including those providing other types of food and fiber, companion animals and animals in zoos.

 Five study options are available for the animal science major.

-- Animal Production, Management and Husbandry -- This option is designed for students desiring a background in the principles of animal management and husbandry.
+Animal Production, Management and Husbandry – This option is designed for students wanting a background in the principles of animal management and husbandry.
 It includes broad training in animal husbandry, production and management.
-Employment opportunities include careers in livestock production, allied support fields and in technical support fields, including agricultural positions within the Cooperative Extension Service.
+Employment opportunities include careers in livestock production, allied and technical support fields, including agricultural positions within the Cooperative Extension Service.

-- Livestock Media -- This option offers students an opportunity to acquire skills in journalism, advertising and public relations in addition to the fundamentals of animal science.
-Employment opportunities include working for a variety of media outlets including print and virtual media, TV, radio, magazines, breed associations, or commodity organizations, as well as positions involved in public relations in the livestock industry.
+Livestock Media – This option offers students an opportunity to acquire skills in journalism, advertising and public relations in addition to the fundamentals of animal science.
+Employment opportunities include working for a variety of media outlets such as print and virtual media, TV, radio, magazines, breed associations, or commodity organizations, as well as positions involved in public relations in the livestock industry.

 High school preparation should include course work in biology, chemistry, English and algebra.